EM 26 - Newest Campaign Tricks 2

 Rudy had issues.
 But the term that defined his points twice as often as any other was of course…”Rudy”.

-Two and a half centuries into the world’s greatest democratic experiment has brought American campaign prose to this state of affairs.
+Two and a half centuries into the world’s greatest democratic experiment brought American campaign prose to this state of affairs.

 In countries of younger and more dubious democratic traditions, candidates deliver simple campaign messages driving through city streets in sound cars shouting into loudspeaker systems.
 Japan, for example, limits campaigning to blaring out nothing more than “hello”, a candidate’s name and “thank you very much”, which beleaguered citizens hear over and over in the weeks before the election.

-So far have the contenders for title of 44th President of the United States, contenders with unimaginable funds and media access, done much different?
+Ultimately, had the contenders for title of 44th President of the United States, contenders with unimaginable funds and media access, done much different?

 Pungent and persistent, it can be described most simply as the tart message “remember me, remember me, remember me”.